junxit/us-congress-bills-112/metadata.md

 - 2012-05-10 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 5326.
 - 2012-05-10 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2634)
 - 2012-05-10 — The previous question was ordered pursuant to the rule. (consideration: CR H2557)
+- 2012-05-14 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 397.